Genera1Developer/Project-Auto/api/Read Before Use.md

   - Enter the IP address and port of the web proxy server (e.g., 127.0.0.1:8080).
   - Click on "OK" to save your changes.

-3. **Use the web proxy:**

 **Note:** The web proxy will only work for HTTP traffic.
 HTTPS traffic will not be proxied.

 To use the web proxy, simply open your browser and navigate to any website.
 The web proxy will automatically handle the request and return the response.

-**Example:**

-To access the website "www.example.com" using the web proxy, you would enter "http://www.example.com" into your browser's address bar.
-The web proxy would then handle the request and return the response from "www.example.com".